BabylonJS/Documentation/content/communityExtensions/Babylon.js+ExternalLibraries/BabylonJS_and_Vue/BabylonJS_and_Vue_1.md

 npm install @babylonjs/gui
 ```

-If you want to use the BabylonJS [Inspector](/toolsAndResources/inspector "BabylonJS Inspector") for debugging, you need to install another package (you can add this package as a dev depedency if you don't plan to use the Inspector in production):
+If you want to use the BabylonJS [Inspector](/toolsAndResources/inspector "BabylonJS Inspector") for debugging, you need to install another package (you can add this package as a dev dependency if you don't plan to use the Inspector in production):

 ```bash
 npm install @babylonjs/inspector